 Strawberry hemangioma, also called strawberry nevus, is one of the various types of vascular birthmarks that are present on an infant’s skin at the time of birth.
-Not all of the hemangiomas are present on the skin before birth; some may also appear shortly after birth (within a few hours to a couple of days).
+Not all hemangiomas are present on the skin before birth; some may also appear shortly after birth (within a few hours to a couple of days).
 While hemangiomas can be of many colors, including red, blue, purple, black and brown, strawberry hemangiomas are mostly of deep red color.
 Their color comes from the accumulation of blood vessels at the site.

 - The baby born is a female